codenload/doc/user_manual.md

 *************
 ```
 #### Step 4

+> Remember to access to Control Panel and change your password!
+See above.

 At this point the installation will ask you if you want to register the device.
 In order to control it from the Code 'n Load Control Panel, you should choose 'Yes'.
 If you choose 'No' you still will be able to control your device using CnL commands connecting to it directly via SSH, but it won't be accesible from the website.
 ```
 *** Do you want to register this device?